mab923/mab923.githib.io/index.md

 ## About Me

-My name is Marguax Brennan and I am a senioar in the Lehigh School of Business graduating this coming May!
+My name is Marguax Brennan and I am a senior in the Lehigh School of Business graduating this coming May!
 I Major in Finance and have a minor in Business Information Systems and History.
 This past summer I was a Risk and Financial Analyis intern at Deloitte in Stamford, CT where I worked as a Technology Specialist.
 This fall I plan to rejoin Deloitte in their RFA Practice, in my new role as a Business Valuation Analyst.

 ---